sssxyd/lua-resty-device-ratelimit/README.md

         proxy_pass http://backend-server:8080;
     }

-    # Limit within the entire site, each interface to a maximum of 4 accesses within 10 seconds
+    # limit within the entire site, each uri to a maximum of 4 accesses within 10 seconds
     location /ajax/io/ {
         access_by_lua_block {
             local drl = require("resty.device.ratelimit")
-            if not drl.check() then
+            -- 1. no deviceId or deviceId is invalid, exit with HTTP Status Code 401 if not drl.check() then
                 ngx.exit(401)
             end
-            if drl.limit("global_current_uri", 10, 4) then
+            -- 2. if access count of current uri >= 4 times in latest 10 seconds within the entire site if drl.limit("global_current_uri", 10, 4) then
                 ngx.exit(503)
             end
-            drl.record()
+            -- 3. asynchronously log this visit and continue execution drl.record()
         }
         rewrite /ajax/(.*) /$1 break;